9001/copyparty/srv/extend.md

 # heres the plugins
-if there is anything below ths line in the preview then the plugin feature is disabled (good)
+if there is anything below this line in the preview then the plugin feature is disabled (good)